Balance of payment in international trade does not favour...

 The answer is B Most of their export are raw materials, Developing countries often depend on the developed countries to produce their raw material into finished product hence they tend to pay more when raw materials are processed and imported back.
 Bargaining power has little or no effect on international trade as most international deals with exchange of product.
 African countries most cases request for manufactured goods they needed rather than been paid

-Which of the following has the highest salinity? ...
+Which of the following is a process of wind erosion? ...

-Which of the following is not a precaution to be taken when making a compass traverse? ...
+Which of the following feature is not normally found uper course of a river? ...